defactor-com/documentation/docs/engage/front-end-ui/ecosystem.md

 Displays the total number of tokens repurchased from the market and returned to the ecosystem.

-  > The metric shows both the absolute buyback amount, the current circulating supply, and the percentage of supply repurchased.
+  > The metric shows the absolute buyback amount, the current circulating supply, and the percentage of supply repurchased.

 ![Ecosystem Auto Buybacks](../../../static/img/front-end/engage/ecosystem-auto-buybacks.png)